IM-THE-GRASS/scrapbook-calgary-website/README.md

-# scrapbook calgary website
+# scrapyard calgary website
- Website for Scrapbook Clagary, a hackathon that is a participant in a global hackathon called Scrabook by Hack Club
+ Website for Scrapyard Calgary, a hackathon that is a participant in a global hackathon called Scrapyard by Hack Club